Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 A group of reads that shares the same tag sequence.

 ## 2: Dependencies:

-This pipeline is known to work with the following minimum versions of the follow required programs:
+This pipeline is known to work with the following versions of the following required programs:

 * Python3.6+
-* Snakemake>=5.25.0
+* Snakemake=5.25.0
 * Pandas
 * Miniconda/Anaconda=4.7.\*
 * bwa=0.7.17.* (for genome setup)